Vitamin D autocrine signaling - illustrated tutorialRobin Whittle email@example.com 2021-09-25

 presumably due to faster and stronger autocrine/paracrine signaling, as

-for my suggestion of oral calcifediol (25OHD) plus D3 as the best
+for using a small, single oral dose of oral calcifediol (25OHD) plus D3 as the best

 treatment for hospitalised COVID-19 patients, since this raises